neowinx/vadoma/README.md

 ### Why you have created this?

-I could not find a suitable logstash plugin to do this and it was easier for me to create something like this
+I couldn't find a suitable logstash plugin to do the import of and entire list from _Sharepoint_ to _Elasticsearch_ and it was easier for me to create something like this

 ### WTF Vadoma means?

 Supposedly *Vadoma* was in the common gypsy names list, so I found adequate to name something that serves to migrate stuff with a gypsy name

-### I dont like this, its ugly, inefficient and it is not programmed in my super awesome language because blablabla...
+### I dont like this it is ugly, inefficient and it is not programmed in my super awesome language because blablabla...

 Just don't use it... and let others live